darkrenaissance/darkfi/doc/src/learn/writing-a-p2p-app.md

 let p2p = net::P2p::new(settings?.into()).await;
 ```

-## Running the p2p network
+### Running the p2p network

 We will next create a Dchat struct that will store all the data required
 by dchat.
-For now, it will hold a pointer to the p2p network.
+For now, it will just hold a pointer to the p2p network.

 To accesss this we will need to add net to our imports, like so: